-If you invest in our common shares, your interest will be diluted to the extent of the difference between the initial public offering price per share and the net tangible book value per share after this offering and the use of proceeds therefrom.
+If you invest in our common shares, your interest will be diluted to the extent of the difference between the initial public offering price per share and the net tangible book value per share after this offering.

-As of June 30, 2014, we had net tangible book value of approximately \$ million, or \$ per share.
+As of June 30, 2014, we had net tangible book value of approximately \$1,187.9 million, or \$5.19 per share.
 Our net tangible book value per share represents total tangible assets less total liabilities divided by the number of common shares outstanding.
-After giving effect to (i) the sale by us of common shares in this offering, based upon an assumed initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover page of this prospectus, after deducting estimated offering expenses payable by us, and (ii) the use of proceeds therefrom as set forth under the heading "Use of Proceeds," as if each had occurred on June 30, 2014, our as adjusted net tangible book value as of June 30, 2014 would have been approximately \$ million, or \$ per share.
-This represents an immediate decrease in net tangible book value of \$ per share to existing shareholders and an immediate dilution of \$ per share to new investors purchasing common shares in this offering.
+After giving effect to (i) the sale of 50,000,000 common shares by the selling shareholders in this offering, based upon a public offering price of \$19.50 per share, and after deducting estimated offering expenses payable by us and (ii) \$13.4 million of fees to terminate our consulting services agreement with Carlyle, as if each had occurred on June 30, 2014, our as adjusted net tangible book value as of June 30, 2014 would have been approximately \$1,173.7 million, or \$5.13 per share.
+This represents an immediate decrease in net tangible book value of \$0.06 per share to existing shareholders and an immediate dilution of \$14.37 per share to new investors purchasing common shares in this offering.
 The following table illustrates this dilution on a per share basis:

-P Per Share Assumed initial public offering price per share \$ Net tangible book value per share as of June 30, 2014 \$ Decrease in net tangible book value per share attributable to this offering As adjusted net tangible book value per share after this offering Dilution per share to new investors \$
+Per Share Assumed Initial public offering price per share \$19.50 Net tangible book value per share as of June 30, 2014 \$ 5.19 Decrease in net tangible book value per share attributable to this offering (0.06) As adjusted net tangible book value per share after this offering 5.13 \$14.37 Dilution per share to new investors \$14.37